How to Make Your Travel More Sustainable

 To accomplish this, it's essential to be conscious of where your energy comes from and how you transport yourself.
-Look at sustainable travel methods, whether traveling around town or globally!
+Look at sustainable travel methods, whether travelling around town or globally!

 Find Your Own Transport

-Investing in yourself is a necessary form of sustainability, including your wallet.
-The first step in being a budget-friendly traveler is determining how you want to get around once you've arrived at your destination.
+Investing in yourself—including your wallet — is a necessary form of sustainability.
+The first step in being a budget-friendly traveller is determining how you want to get around once you've arrived at your destination.

 Travel Slowly

-There are three significant ways in which you can limit the impacts of your travels: choosing a lower carbon option (like cycling, public transit, car-sharing, or a combination), staying at locals' homes rather than large hotels, and making sure that your adventure is genuinely off the beaten path.
+There are three significant ways to limit the impacts of your travels: choosing a lower-carbon option (like cycling, public transit, car-sharing, or a combination), staying at locals' homes rather than large hotels, and making sure that your adventure is genuinely off the beaten path.

 Research Where You're Going

-To reduce your environmental impact, research the tourism industry in that country before traveling so you can avoid carbon-emitting travel options like jets or trains.
-There are also many ways you can use technology for less wasteful long-distance trips.
+To reduce your environmental impact, research the tourism industry in that country before travelling so you can avoid carbon-emitting travel options like jets or trains.
+You can also use technology for less wasteful long-distance trips in many ways.

-One example is Skype which lets you have an online video chat with family and friends anywhere in the world.
-Once you arrive at your destination, try exploring on foot or taking public transportation whenever possible - it reduces congestion and pollution while leaving space for wildlife on earth!
+One example is Skype, which allows you to have an online video chat with family and friends anywhere in the world.
+Once you arrive at your destination, try exploring on foot or taking public transportation whenever possible - it reduces congestion and pollution while leaving space for wildlife on Earth!

 Shop Local

-You should buy from local artisans; this way, you're supporting the local economy and getting a higher quality product than purchasing it at the mall.
+You should buy from local artisans; this way, you support the local economy and get a higher quality product than purchasing it at the mall.

 You could also contribute in other ways, like volunteering at an animal shelter or taking language classes.
 Finally, you can buy public transportation passes that use biodiesel instead of regular diesel fuel.